 - LRT One Station in Vancouver – LRT would extend from the Expo Center in Portland to Turtle Place in Vancouver.
 This option would include two new transit stations: one on Hayden Island and one terminus near Turtle Place.

-- LRT Hugging I-5 to Near McLoughlin – LRT would extend from the Expo Center to McLoughlin Boulevard in Vancouver via dedicated guideway adjacent to Interstate 5.
+- LRT Hugging I-5 to Near McLoughlin – LRT would extend from the Expo Center to McLoughlin Boulevard in Vancouver via a dedicated guideway adjacent to I-5.
 This option would include three new stations: Hayden Island, Evergreen Boulevard and a terminus near McLoughlin/I-5.

 - LRT Hugging I-5 to Kiggins Bowl – LRT would extend from the Expo Center to Kiggins Bowl just north of State Route 500 in a dedicated guideway adjacent to I-5.
 This option would include five new stations: Hayden Island, Evergreen Boulevard, McLoughlin Boulevard/I-5, 33rd Street and a terminus near Kiggins Bowl.

 Three potential bus rapid transit options could extend C-TRAN’s Vine from Vancouver into Portland.
 All of these options would also feature express bus service between the cities.